 The youth-led movement received support from Kingston Mayor Steve Noble, as well as Peter Criswell, the Ulster County Legislator for District 7 in the City of Kingston.
 “There’s such a good local connection with Sojourner Truth’s story that it just makes sense to honor her legacy on the county level,” Criswell says.
 “Optics are important.
 When a young Black girl sees that a Black woman is elevated to a position of having a day named after her, it leads to a connection of understanding.”

 Next, Emmanuel plans to petition that the holiday become recognized as an annual one locally.
 And her group hopes to work with New York State legislators to designate Sojourner Truth Day as a state-recognized holiday as well.
 Last June, the Senate passed a bill supporting that step.

-The youth activists plan to take a reflective, socially distanced walk on Nov.
-26 and suggest others do so as well.
+The youth activists plan to take a reflective, socially distanced walk on the day and suggest others do so as well.

 Sojourner Truth Day builds on recent recognitions in the Hudson Valley that further her legacy — and offer new places to take that reflective walk.

 Scenic Hudson recently installed a Sojourner Truth interpretive trail at its Shaupeneak Ridge park that highlights her life’s journey.
 Shaupeneak was a significant site in Truth’s life, since she walked — she purposefully did not run, she would later say — to freedom with her baby over the ridge.